Eventdisplay/Eventdisplay_AnalysisScripts_CTA/README.md

 ## Running the analysis

 Central execution scripts are [CTA.mainRunScriptsReduced.sh](CTA.mainRunScriptsReduced.sh) and  [CTA.runAnalysis.sh](CTA.runAnalysis.sh).
-In the best case, no changes are required to this script.
+In the best case, no changes are required to these scripts.

 e.g., to run the first step of the analysis with evndisp, do
 ```